 Information and Departmental Plan of Study

 Advanced placement is available in all of the languages offered by the department.
-Students seeking advanced placement in Arabic should follow the procedures for online language placement testing on Blackboard.
-The online Arabic language placement exam is available from June 10 to August 14, 2019.
-Students seeking advanced placement in Persian or Turkish should consult the departmental representative to arrange for testing with the appropriate language instructor.
-A student with a Hebrew Subject Test score of 760 or a high score on the departmental Hebrew placement examination given during first year orientation week will be considered to have satisfied the A.B. foreign language requirement and to be eligible for placement in a 300-level course."
+Students seeking advanced placement in Arabic should follow the procedures for online language placement testing on Canvas.
+Students seeking advanced placement in Persian or Turkish should consult the director of undergraduate studies to arrange for testing with the appropriate language instructor.
+Students seeking advanced placement in Hebrew should follow the procedures for online language placement testing on Canvas.
+A student with a Hebrew subject test score of 760 or a high score on the departmental Hebrew placement examination week will be considered to have satisfied the A.B. language requirement and to be eligible for placement in a 300-level course.

 A student who has completed at least one course in the department is eligible to concentrate in Near Eastern studies.
 This course may be a language class or a course or seminar offered in any of the disciplines covered by the department.